KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 #Containers within perception#
 Container interactions are a way for me to compartmentalize interactions but this framework is an attempt to respect the need to look at things in a way to understand something specific while respecting the interactions of reality.
 So Closing a container is a theoretical way to define specific conditions and follow interactions but this in no way is useful to simulate a situation for a concept of predictability.
 Many great works are based within the human experience and thus explain many results within this experience.
 I view many constants defined as great but limited to the container they are computed within.

+#Containers and the gradient between open and closed #
+Containers are my way to notate known physics while showing respect for the conditions of which the formulas and proofs are solved within.
+My hopes is to be able to notate the rules in a manner that keeps track of conditions of the containers to which formula inputs are proven so I can see if those formulas meet the like conditions of the container I am looking to solve within thus solving what I need while respecting the formulas creational effort and limitations.

 #Scope of a Closed Container #
 Once a closed container is defined those definitions can be used for calculations but after any external interaction those definitions would not be considered accurate.
 For purposes of comparison they may be valuable but concidering any closed container as existing in a closed state would be incorrect as everything should account for the unobserved as a possible interaction.